5 tips for technology companies when preparing for an IPO

 INSIGHT ARTICLE |

-Few events during the life of a technology company are more celebrated than the initial public offering (IPO).
-Whether the goal is to access capital markets, increase visibility and prestige, attract and reward employees, or any one of a number of other objectives, the IPO signals a coming of age for many.
+Few events during the life of a technology company are more celebrated than the initial public offering.
+Whether the goal is to access capital markets, increase visibility and prestige, attract and reward employees, or any number of other objectives, the IPO signals a coming of age for many.

 The composition of many private company boards is heavily weighted toward investors, founders and company executives.
 To meet the listing requirements of any major stock exchange, a company has to recruit independent directors (including an audit committee chair that meets certain minimum requirements for financial acumen), form new committees, revise or adopt committee charters, conduct a more rigorous review of executive compensation, and otherwise prepare for more structured and formal proceedings.
 Recruiting new directors alone can take months of candidate screening and interviews.
 Significant turnover or expansion of a private company board as a part of the IPO process is not uncommon.